rsdoiel/antenna/food.md

 ---

 ## What Is the Best Tequila?
-A Taste Test of Patrón, Terremana, Casamigos, and More
+A Taste Test of Patrón, Teremana, Casamigos, and More

 date: 2025-05-13, from: Bon Appetet